 They don’t transfer very well to tablets, mobiles, and other devices.
 Also, they don’t enable you to have custom colors.

 Because they’re outsourced, there’ll also be a delay when Power BI gets updated.
 This is one of the setbacks of custom visuals.
+You may watch the full video of this tutorial at the bottom of this blog.

 Custom visuals are tricky to use since they don’t adhere to certain standards within Power BI.